esu crossing the middle passage: orisha trilogy 1 by d'bi.young anitafrika

 Originally premiering in 2016 at the Storefront Theatre to critical acclaim—including FOUR N’s from NOW Magazine, a Critic’s Pick, and a Dora Award nomination—esu crossing the middle passage has since become a foundational work within anitafrika’s canon and the first chapter of The Orisha Trilogy.

-Set aboard a slave ship and embodied by Esu, the Orisha of crossroads and transformation, the piece follows a womxn’s journey into the Transatlantic enslavement system of humxn trafficking, through poetry, ritual movement, and multi-media and sound.
-A performance installation and ode to the spirit of surthrival, esu crossing is a theatrical event that softens the contours between ritual, performance, and representation.
+Set aboard an enslavement ship and embodied by Esu, the Orisha of crossroads, the piece journeys through non-linear time and space, and into and across the Transatlantic system of humxn trafficking, through poetry, ritual movement, sound, and multimedia.
+A long dub poem, a live performance installation, and an ode to the spirit of surthrival and healing, esu crossing the middle passage is a theatrical storytelling gathering that blurs the boundaries between ritual, performance, and ceremony.

-esu crossing the middle passage inaugurates The Orisha Trilogy, Watah Theatre’s 2026 mainstage productions, which continue with shx mami wata & the pxssywitch hunt in spring 2026 and lukumi pantodub opera in summer 2026.
-Across the trilogy, anitafrika continues their bold experimentation with the expansiveness of dub poetry and dub theatre, and introduces pantodub theatre.
-This 10-year anniversary invites audiences back to the crossroads—to encounter a work that remains as necessary now as when it first premiered.
+esu crossing the middle passage inaugurates The Orisha Trilogy, Watah Theatre’s 2026 mainstage productions, which continue with shx mami wata & the pxssywitch hunt, and lukumi pantodub opera.
+Across the trilogy, Dr anitafrika continues their bold experimentation with the expansiveness of dub poetry and African Dub Theatre, and introduces pantodub theatre.
+This 10th anniversary invites audiences back to the crossroads—to encounter a work that remains as necessary now as when it first premiered.

 Performance Details